Black Mamba (character): Fictional character biography

 Later, Black Mamba and the other BAD Girls were captured by The Mighty Avengers in a New York City street mall.
 She escaped captivity and was later seen with several other villains in "The Bar With No Name".

 In "Secret Invasion," Black Mamba rejoined the Serpent Society.
-The Society held a number of civilians hostage in a compound in the American Midwest claiming they were protecting themselves from the Skrulls.
+The Serpent Society held a number of civilians hostage in a compound in the American Midwest claiming they were protecting themselves from the Skrulls.
 However, they were easily defeated by Nova and his new Nova Corps.

 Later, several Serpent Society members including Anaconda, Black Mamba, Bushmaster and Cottonmouth, fought members of the New Avengers in a semi-tropical locale.
 She was defeated by Captain America.

-During the "Dark Reign" storyline, Black Mamba is revealed as a member of the Initiative's new team for the state of Delaware, the Women Warriors.
+During the "Dark Reign" storyline, Black Mamba is revealed as a member of the Initiative's new team for the state of Delaware called the Women Warriors.

 Black Mamba is one of the assassins tasked by the Assassins Guild to collect the bounty on Domino's head.
 She attempts to use her powers on Wolverine, causing him to perceive Mariko.
 She is later stabbed in the chest by X-23, but ultimately healed by Elixir, albeit to Wolverine's chagrin.

-As part of the "All-New, All-Different Marvel" event, Black Mamba appears as a member of Viper's Serpent Society under its new name Serpent Solutions.
+In "All-New, All-Different Marvel", Black Mamba appears as a member of Viper's Serpent Society under its new name Serpent Solutions.

-During the "Opening Salvo" part of the "Secret Empire" storyline, Black Mamba was with Serpent Solutions at the time when they are recruited by Baron Helmut Zemo to join his Army of Evil.
+During the "Secret Empire" storyline, Black Mamba was with Serpent Solutions when Helmut Zemo recruits them into the Army of Evil.

 Black Mamba was next seen once again alongside the Assassins Guild as they attacked Deadpool.
-During the battle, Black Mamba was electrocuted by one of Deadpool's gadgets, incapacitating her and several other villains.
+During the battle, Black Mamba was shocked by one of Deadpool's gadgets, incapacitating her and several other villains.

-In a prelude to the "Hunted" storyline, several members of the Serpent Society were captured by Kraven the Hunter, Taskmaster, and Black Ant and forced to participate in a murderous hunt set up by Arcade.
-Black Mamba, Cottonmouth, Bushmaster, Black Racer, Puff Adder, Rock Python, and Fer-de-Lance were placed in electric cages to wait for the hunt to commence.
-Black Mamba and Cottonmouth talked about their opinion that Viper is not suited to lead the Serpent Society.
-They are saved from the Hunter-Bots by Vulture.
+In the "Hunted" storyline, Black Mamba and several members of the Serpent Society are captured by Kraven the Hunter, Taskmaster, and Black Ant and forced to participate in a murderous hunt set up by Arcade.